With that in mind, here are 10 reasons to consider going on a coding bootcamp journey this year:

 If you’re drawn to the world of technology, you could find a job you love in the field.
 A coding bootcamp like Devmountain can help you learn what you need to know to get started.
 Obviously, there’s a lot to learn to enter a career in tech, ranging from computer science fundamentals to advanced software developer topics, but that shouldn’t be a deterrent.
 Many professional developers with years of experience are still learning new coding languages and programming skills; it’s part of this dynamic industry.
 If you have a passion for learning, in other words, this could be the right career path for you.
-And you can learn practical skills to pursue junior-level positions by successfully completing a bootcamp course.
+And you can learn practical skills to pursue entry-level positions by successfully completing a bootcamp course.

 We hope you love your future career in the tech industry because of the work you do, but we also think finding and enjoying perks in the tech industry can add to your satisfaction.
-Some perks you may find include remote work options, flexible (if not unlimited) paid time off, and on-site snacks and entertainment.
+Some perks you may find include remote work options, flexible paid time off, and on-site snacks and entertainment.
 Perhaps one of the greatest perks, however, could be the opportunity to learn and grow on the job.
 While you will graduate bootcamp with a range of skills that will help prepare you for entering a career in tech, it can be your energy, enthusiasm, growing knowledge, and passion for learning that can truly help match you to individuals, teams, or organizations who want to see you thrive in your new role and beyond.
-Read about more tech perks to look for.
+Read about more tech perks.

 Not every tech job will have you building web applications or handling full-stack web development.
 You may find the job market has much more to offer in terms of the variety of opportunities.
 Bootcamp grads can go on to work for startups, corporations, or themselves, as freelance programmers or other independent roles.
 Also consider the fact that coding- and tech-adjacent careers such as digital marketing and data analytics will benefit greatly from a deeper tech knowledge because such professionals will be able to better communicate with the developers on their account, even if you are not leading or contributing directly to the code yourself.

-4 Give Yourself the Opportunity to Make Money
+4. Give Yourself the Opportunity to Build a New Life

-If making money is one of your goals, you can find opportunities in the tech industry.
+If making money is one of your goals, you may find opportunities in the tech industry.
 There are many different outcomes, including great salaries, possibly better than what you’re currently taking home.
 Make no mistake: you will put in long, hard hours at bootcamp whether you choose a full-time or part-time course, and developing that muscle and learning capacity will come in handy when you go to interview for jobs with attractive salaries and the opportunity to advance as you build experience.
 Learn more about student outcomes, job placement, and earnings data.

-Teaching yourself to code is possible, but, then again, a lot of things are possible.
+There is no question: teaching yourself to code is possible.
 You can learn a lot of skills on the internet (some more useful than others).
 What self-teaching doesn’t help with, though, is structure, support, and certain soft skills like effective communication and collaboration in a group learning environment.
-Some people don’t seem to need this, or they are able to find it in other ways.
+Some people don’t seem to need these benefits, or they are able to build them in other ways or from past experience.
 For the rest of us, Devmountain course experience can provide these pieces on the road to learning foundational programming skills and deeper specializations.

 Aside from the structured learning and staff support Devmountain can offer, it’s also a great place for making connections, building friendships, and networking with professionals.
-You will be able to work on projects with like-minded peers, interact with instructors and mentors, and attend hiring events put on by the Devmountain Outcomes and Student Support team.
+You will be able to work on projects with like-minded peers, interact with instructors and mentors, and attend occasional events put on by the Devmountain Outcomes and Student Support team.
 It’s all part of why we say “New Year, New Career” in our marketing.

 During your coding bootcamp journey at Devmountain, you’ll put together a portfolio you can show off to potential employers (not to mention friends and family).
 The group and individual projects you work on in your program will be included, and they will be based on modern programming languages and technologies employers want to see.

 College is great, but it’s not for everyone.
-Whether it’s just not your thing or you can’t make it happen for any number of life reasons, there are other options, including Devmountain.
-So, you can avoid paying for a full 4-year CS degree and instead learn practical programming skills that will help you pursue junior-level positions.
+Whether it’s just not your thing or you can’t make it happen for any number of life reasons, there are other options, including Devmountain bootcamps.
+So, you can avoid paying for a full 4-year computer science degree and instead learn practical programming skills that will help you pursue an entry-level tech position.

-Bootcamp courses at Devmountain are relatively quick, especially compared to a 4-year degree, so you can complete the course quickly and start working as soon as your job hunt is never exactly “easy,” and a range of variables can make the process more challenging.
+Bootcamp courses at Devmountain are relatively quick (especially compared to a 4-year degree!) so you can complete the course quickly.
+It’s important to note the job hunt is never exactly “easy,” and a range of variables can make the process more challenging.
 But what you learn at bootcamp may give you the foundational skills to enter a career in tech.
 Again, we’ve linked to our Outcomes Team several times in this article.
 But the process can begin now, with taking the next big step.
 Check out upcoming course start dates and end dates to get a better idea of how one of our courses could fit into your life and future.

 Start Your Coding Bootcamp Journey at Devmountain